 While the additional conduit was short, the change in plans cost the family a weekend without broadband as I dug up the fiber cable, even though I had "Miss Digg" mark it out.

-Finally, since I'm digging a trench, then I should also run a drainage pipe from that corner of the house.
+Finally, since I'm digging a trench, I should also run a drainage pipe from that corner of the house.
 Even though the drainage pipe was much shallower, why dig it twice?

 The final scope-creep add-on was adding a turnaround for the driveway.
-Since it's a long driveway that goes through the woods, there needs to be a spot closer to the house for cars to turnaround.
+Since it's a long driveway through the woods, there needs to be a spot closer to the house for cars to turnaround.

 Naturally, this required another half-dozen pine trees to be cut down and two massive loads of crush-concrete.
 Fortunately, the removal of the stumps was unnecessary.